david-vanderson/zig-notes/README.md

 Allocating memory returns a slice:
 - `var s: []T = allocator.alloc(T, n)`
 - `var s: [:X]T = allocator.allocSentinel(T, n, X)`

+A struct with a slice field only holds the slice pointer and length.
+The pointed-to data is not stored in the memory of the struct.

 Experimenting with slices can be confusing if you are starting with arrays.
 Try starting with this:
 ```